ivzeng/XiangQi/README.md

 #### Added
 - Debugging Option:
   - to compile with enabled debugging mode, run `build.sh` with `-d` flag or `make` with `make "DEBUG=-DDEBUG -g"`.

+### 2023-05-03

+#### Changed
+- adjusted move analysis functions: `Player::dfsMovesAnalysis` now would calculate the expected payoff of each possible move and store the result in a vector of pair (payoff, move) called `movesEPayoff`, sorted in accending order of the payoff.

+- removed `XQBoard::outcome1` (the outcome function that analysizes the piece exchange outcome), renamed `XQBoard::outcome2` to `XQBoard::outcome1`.

+- simplified and optimized code in Player.cpp

 ---
 ## Have fun!